Back To Main Menu

 4. After verification of documents, proceed to make payment of the Application Fee at the cashier counter in NAFA.

-5. You will receive the outcome of your application via email within 4-6 weeks following your admission test or audition.
+Receive the outcome of your application via email within 4 – 6 weeks after your Portfolio Submission/Interview/Audition or Admission Test.

 FINANCIAL MATTERS